 Preparation of the mapping family

-The L. vannamei used in experiments were obtained from the shrimp-breeding center at the Guangxi Academy of Fishery Sciences (Nanning, Guangxi, China).
+The L. vannamei used in all experiments were obtained from the shrimp-breeding center at the Guangxi Academy of Fishery Sciences (Nanning, Guangxi, China).
 The L. vannamei family used for mapping was constructed using artificial insemination.
 In brief, a male shrimp from a family with a relatively high ammonia-tolerance (obtained via 10 consecutive generations of breeding) was mated with a female shrimp from a common family.
 The hatched offspring were reared for about 1 year.
 Then, a male and female shrimp were randomly selected from the year-old offspring and mated.
 The F1 progeny were used for mapping (LV-N).

 Measurement of ammonia tolerance